 My Career Path

 I graduated from Messiah College in Grantham, PA in 1994 with a degree in Elementary Education.
-Rather than teaching in the public schools, I decided to accept a position at the Forest Warren Department of Human Services in Warren, PA where I was an Early Intervention Specialist.
+Rather than teaching in the public schools, I decided to accept a position at the Forest Warren Department of Human Services in Warren, PA as an Early Intervention Specialist.
 In 1995 I moved to Cary, NC where I accepted a position at White Plains Children's Center, a non-profit developmental day program where I taught in an inclusive preschool classroom.
-At this time North Carolina was facing a shortage in early intervention and preschool teachers and I had the opportunity to take coursework through UNC-Charlotte to add on my certification in early intervention.
+At that time North Carolina was facing a shortage in early intervention and preschool teachers and I had the opportunity to take coursework through UNC-Charlotte to add on my certification in early intervention.

 I entered the vision field in 1999 when I accepted a teaching position at the Governor Morehead Preschool on the campus of the Governor Morehead School for the Blind (GMS) in Raleigh, North Carolina.
 I was intimidated by all I needed to learn about working with this unique population but I was surrounded by a team of excellent teachers, specialists and therapists who taught me about working with students who are blind and visually impaired.
 My position was contingent on becoming certified as a TVI.
 I was fortunate to have the opportunity to take my coursework on the GMS campus via courses offered by the North Carolina Central University's Visual Impairment Program.